Panama's Early Childhood Education Model Through Women's Knowledge-Sharing Perspective

 Education, Migration, Indigenous rights, Youth and Child Development

-In Panamá, 37% of the population live in poverty, with more than 23% of its rural population living in extreme poverty.
-In Indigenous communities, the number rises to a staggering 95%.
+In Indigenous communities, the poverty rate rises to a staggering 95%.
 Many families in Panamá lack stable employment and education opportunities, and are burdened by low wages, inadequate access to essential services, and poor nutrition.

 The Madres-Maestras (Spanish for "Mother–Teachers") organization is a group of mothers, grandmothers, aunts, neighbours - and increasingly, fathers - from marginalized communities who recognize the importance of providing young children with stimulating educational experiences to nurture their health and growth.
 The organization supports early childhood development services that children from impoverished Indigenous populations in rural and urban Panamá would otherwise not have access to.